markekraus/PSRAW/docs/Module/about_RedditApiResponse.md

 # LONG DESCRIPTION
 The `RedditApiResponse` is returned by the `Invoke-RedditRequest` function.
 It is used to house the response from the Reddit API.

+The `RedditApiResponse` class is imported automatically when you import the PSRAW module.

 # Constructors
 ## RedditApiResponse()